So, this is a slightly scary one to write.

 Somebody with more severe autism than me could quite possibly have a total breakdown in situations like this.
 In young children, it might manifest itself by way of what looks like a tantrum, crying, covering ears etc.

 Routine (or change in routine) is another huge cause of anxiety for me which can lead to me shutting down completely.
 Even just on Sunday, I started crumbling mentally.

-Normally, I work Monday, Wednesday, and Thursday as a marketing consultant in Glasgow.
+For example, I used to work Monday, Wednesday, and Thursday as a marketing consultant in Glasgow.

-The other days, I work on my own personal projects or other freelance work.
-This week, my routine is slightly different because I have a photo shoot for a client, meaning I need to swap my days around.
+The other days, I would work on my own personal projects or other freelance work.
+If one week my routine is slightly different because I have a photo shoot for a client, I would need to swap my days around.

-On Sunday evening, I was beginning to shut down and my brain felt like it was turning to mush.
+One Sunday evening, I was beginning to shut down because of a change in routine and my brain felt like it was turning to mush.
 I couldn’t think properly and in times like that, I can even struggle to form sentences.

-Luckily, I have an incredibly supportive and caring girlfriend who got out the whiteboard and wrote down (almost minute by minute) exactly what I needed to do the next morning.
+Luckily, I have an incredibly supportive girlfriend who got out my whiteboard and wrote down (almost minute by minute) exactly what I needed to do the next morning.

 If we didn’t do that, it is likely I wouldn’t have made it into the office on Monday like I was supposed to.